 According to the Centers for Disease Control, most of the TBI cases in the United States are mild TBI cases where victims experience mild concussions that get better with time.
 However, 15% of the TBI cases are severe, requiring immediate medical care for the at-risk patient.
 For example, a skull fracture is a common injury in severe car accidents.

 An accident while inside a vehicle can cause the victim to violently hit the steering wheel, dashboard, or any other object inside the car due to the force.
 A typical head injury or neck injury from car accidents is whiplash, which happens due to a quick and forceful jerk to the head or neck.
-A severe accident can cause the whiplash injury to force the brain to hit the inside of the skull, causing a mild case of TBI.
+A severe accident can cause a whiplash injury to force the brain to hit the inside of the skull, causing a mild case of TBI.

 As mentioned, a mild TBI is difficult to diagnose.
 It is important to head for a medical evaluation and keep track of your symptoms following the accident.
 Worsening symptoms are a sign that you need immediate medical treatment since this can lead to further complications, including damage to nerve cells or brain tissue.
 Remember, you don’t want nerve cell damage or other injuries by prolonging your medical treatment.
 This can affect the entire body.